offlinemark/librequests/README.md

 Looking at the examples is probably the easiest way to learn to use this.
 That said, there's a few core things that are good to know.

-First off, all the good stuff happens with the `REQ` datatype which is just a special struct that holds all the stuff from the request.
+First off, all the good stuff happens with the `req_t` datatype which is just a special struct that holds all the stuff from the request.
 Source below.

 ```